tomwhartung/groja.com/README.md

 ### 10. Update existing conversion pages as appropriate

 - This took some effort, but I am very happy with the result.

+### 11. Deployment

+- Changed the name of this repo!
+- See details in the `README.md` file for the `artsyvisions.com` repo